Data Protection law is changing on 25 May 2018 with the introduction of the new General Data Protection Regulation (GDPR).

 8. Rights in relation to automated decision making and profiling

-If you would like more information about GDPR, please contact Calum Kippen, Governance Manager and Data Protection Officer at email@example.com
+If you would like more information about GDPR, please contact Calum Kippen, Interim Head of Governance and Organisational Support and Data Protection Officer at email@example.com